-Determine the maximum kinetic energy, $E_k$ , of the projectile in free flight using Equation (1):
+Determine the maximum kinetic energy $E_k$ , of the projectile in free flight using Formula 2:

-$$E{\rm k} = mv^2/2$$
+$E{\rm k} = mv^2/2$

-- m is the mass of the projectile, in kilograms; - v is the velocity of the projectile, in metres per second; - $E{\mathbf{k}}$ is the maximum kinetic energy, in joules.
+- m is the mass of the projectile, in kilograms; - v is the maximum velocity of the projectile, in metres per second measured according to 5.15.1.3.1 (determination of velocity); - $E{\mathbf{k}}$ is the maximum kinetic energy, in joules.

-5.15.3.2 Determination of kinetic energy per area of contact
+5.15.1.3.3 Determination of kinetic energy per area of contact

-Determine the maximum kinetic energy per area of contact, $E{k, area}$ , using Equation (2):
+Determine the maximum kinetic energy per area of contact, Ek, area, using Formula 3:

-$$E{\rm k, \ area} = mv^2/2A$$
+$$E{k, \text{ area}} = mv^2/(2A)$$

-- m is the mass of the projectile, in kilograms; - v is the velocity of the projectile, in metres per second; - A is the impact area of the projectile, in square centimetres; - $E{k}$ area is the maximum kinetic energy per area of contact, in joules per square centimetre.
+- m is the mass of the projectile, in kilograms; - v is the maximum velocity of the projectile, in metres per second measured according to 5.15.1.3.1 (determination of velocity); - A is the contact area of the projectile, in square metres; - $E_k$ is the maximum kinetic energy per area of contact, in J/m.

-An acceptable method of determining the contact area of a resilient-tipped projectile is to apply a suitable staining or inking agent (e.g. Prussian blue) to the projectile, firing it at a suitable perpendicular surface $(300 \pm 5)$ mm away and measuring the area of residual impression.
-Conversely, if more appropriate, the impact surface may be impressionable (e.g. covered with a carbon paper system) rather than the projectile.
-Determine the impact area as follows.
+For the measurement of contact area of a resilient-tipped projectile, one acceptable method is to apply a suitable staining or inking agent (e.g. Prussian blue) to the projectile, firing it at a suitable perpendicular hard flat surface from a distance of $(300 \pm 5)$ mm, and measuring the area of residual impression.
+An alternative method suitable for some projectiles is the use of an impressionable contact surface (e.g. covered with a carbon paper system) rather than inking the projectile.
+Determine the contact area as follows: